punctuationmarks/Dossier/README.md

-# **Note, beta stage currently, needs to be refactored and layout needs to be tightened.**

 # Dossier app
 - Simple note taking app to give yourself reminders on the people you meet and jot notes down through out the day.